 Our Community Building Center is a robust community hub that includes:

 A Community Gathering Space.
 When public health measures allow, the Center will once again be a place for community partners to gather and host events, workshops, classes, support groups, potlucks, and social gatherings that focus on building stronger, healthier, more vibrant rural communities for all.
 We are expanding access to the Center and implementing upgrades to allow for a diverse range of events, workshops, and public programming.

 A Base for Crisis Response.
 From snowstorms to COVID-19, the Center serves as an organizing hub for replicable crisis-response strategies.
-During the coronavirus pandemic, we have transformed the building into a distribution center for supplies and information: we are coordinating with a coalition of service agencies, school district workers, community organizations, and faith communities to create a food, resource, and information site where workers can pick up supplies to share.
+During the coronavirus pandemic, we transformed the building into a distribution center for supplies and information, coordinating with a coalition of service agencies, school district workers, community organizations, and faith communities.

 Rural Organizing Archive and Library: ROP and our member groups have collected materials from more than 30 years of community building work.
 We are working to make those resources and materials available for today’s leaders to draw inspiration from and adapt to their communities’ needs.
 Examples from this history in each region of the state will be used to decorate the space and all materials in the library will also be available in digital format.